Discounted Vermont Bike Tours for 2020!

 - Thursday: Today is departure day, and biking is optional.
 If you have the time, take a fun 25 or 35 mile scoot through three covered bridges of the Marble Valley south of town before departure.
 Upon return, The Brandon Inn (where you started on Sunday and left your car while you were cycling around Vermont) is gracious to offer a shower for you to freshen up before heading off to your next adventure.
 If renting bikes, today’s activity is not on-trip modification; you’ll need to choose whether you’re renting bikes for Thursday or not when you make your booking.

-Included: two dinners (Monday and Wednesday); four overnights (Queen room or room with two beds if you prefer, private bath, non-smoking inns); four served breakfasts (Monday through Thursday); detailed maps and turn-by-turn cue sheets for four days of door to door riding on well-vetted, paved back roads; an in-person orientation talk at the first inn; four days of high-quality rental bikes (delivered); daily luggage transfer while you cycle; housekeeping and waitstaff gratuities; Vermont meals and rooms tax at 9% or 10% depending on the town.
+Included: two dinners (Monday and Wednesday); four overnights (Queen room or room with two beds if you prefer, private bath, non-smoking inns); four served breakfasts (Monday through Thursday); detailed maps and turn-by-turn cue sheets for four days of door to door riding on well-vetted, paved back roads; an in-person orientation talk at the first inn; RideWithGPS app with audible directions for your smartphone; four days of high-quality rental bikes (delivered); daily luggage transfer while you cycle; housekeeping and waitstaff gratuities; Vermont meals and rooms tax at 9% or 10% depending on the town.
 Out of pocket expenses are lunch daily and two dinners (Sunday in Brandon and Tuesday in Middlebury).
 For a video tour of the cycling experience, please click here.

-Renting bikes for four days (Mon – Thur): $725 per person double occupancy / $1450 total for two guests in one guestroom for four nights, or single occupancy (one person in a private room) at $1050 pp Pricing for 2020 is coming soon!
+Renting bikes for four days (Mon – Thur): $745 per person double occupancy / $1490 total for two guests in one guestroom for four nights, or single occupancy (one person in a private room) at $995 pp

-Renting bikes for three days (Mon – Wed): $700 per person double occupancy / $1400 total for two guests in one guestroom for four nights, or single occupancy (one person in a private room) at $1025 pp Pricing for 2020 is coming soon!
+Renting bikes for three days (Mon – Wed): $720 per person double occupancy / $1440 total for two guests in one guestroom for four nights, or single occupancy (one person in a private room) at $970 pp

 Electric-assist bikes are available for rent!
-These are hybrid bikes outfitted with small electric motors to help give you that little push you might appreciate on the hills.
+These are purpose-designed/built hybrid bikes factory-outfitted with electric motors to help give you that little push you might appreciate on the hills.
+Simply recharge the battery in your guestroom while you sleep.
 Many, many of our guests have reported that their e-bike made the trip just that much more enjoyable because it was just that much less work.
 Add a premium of $25 per biking day to the trip cost above.
-The bike shop also has one tandem available for those of you who like to ride a bicycle built for two.

-Bringing your own bikes: $625 per person double occupancy / $1250 total for two guests in one guestroom for four nights, or single occupancy (one person in a private room) at $950 pp Pricing for 2020 is coming soon!
+Bringing your own bikes: $645 per person double occupancy / $1290 total for two guests in one guestroom for four nights, or single occupancy (one person in a private room) at $895 pp

 If bringing your own bikes: Rentals are geared 3 by 8, and you will want a similarly-geared bike for this trip.
 A “beach cruiser” is not appropriate for distance touring, nor is a ten-speed.
-Have your bike inspected by a reputable mechanic, and consider equipping your own bike similarly to how the bike shop equips the rentals (read above), including a handlebar-mounted holder for your cue sheets / map.
+Have your bike inspected by a reputable mechanic, and consider equipping your own bike similarly to how the bike shop equips the rentals (read above), including a handlebar-mounted holder for your cue sheets / map and phone holder to avail yourself of the RideWithGPS turn-by-turn directions on your phone.